Experience 6 Stages to Effectively Manage Change

 Change is a complex process.
-There are many issues to consider when approaching an opportunity to change.
+You must consider many issues when approaching an opportunity to change or bring about change.
 The need for change management skills is a constant in the quickly changing world of organizations.

-The following six stage model of change will assist you to understand change and to make changes in your work unit, department, or company effectively.
+The following six-stage model of change will assist you to understand change and to make changes in your work unit, department, or company effectively.
 The model also helps you understand the role of the change agent, the person or group that is taking primary responsibility for the accomplishment of the desired changes.
+For change to occur, you do need leadership to communicate, provide training, and share constancy of purpose.

 What Affects Change Management?